dinsitha/dinsitha/README.md

-- 👋 Hi, I’m @a
+- 👋 Hi, I’m @dinsitha
-- 👀 I’m interested in ...
+- 👀 I’m interested in Lua
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning VB.NET
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Visual Basic
-- 📫 How to reach me ...
+- 📫 How to reach me Email me on ranuka.dinsitha@gmail.com